All Episodes

 U.S. troops, the best this country has yet produced, went overseas to defend us against repeating that day.

-The men and women fighting for us, the magnificent ninety-nine percent, are being soiled in a repetitive public way that's unbearable.
+The men and women fighting for us, the magnificent 99%, are being soiled in a repetitive public way that's unbearable.

 The greatest danger at this moment is that the American public will decide that it wants to pull back because it's concluded that when the U.S. goes in, it always gets hung out to dry.

-Two major military reports will come out soon on the Hadith incident, and no one will gainsay justice if that is required.
+Two major military reports will come out soon on the Haditha incident, and no one will gainsay justice if that is required.

-But the atmosphere around this event's gonna get uncontrollably manic, as I predicted yesterday.
+But the atmosphere around this event is going to get uncontrollably manic, as I predicted yesterday.

-And that's gonna feed the dark inward turning sentiments already poisoning the country's mood over issues like the immigration debate.
+And that's going to feed the dark, inward-turning sentiments already poisoning the country's mood over issues like the immigration debate.

-After all of this, the public appetite for a democratic president's humanitarian military intervention in a darfer or East Timor will be close to zero.
+After all of this, the public appetite for a Democratic president's humanitarian military intervention in a Darfur or East Timor will be close to zero.

-One suspects that U.S. troops were party to some awful events in the Pacific and European theaters of World War II, all gone in the mists of history and the enemy's defeat.
+One suspects that U.S. troops were party to some awful events in the Pacific and European theaters of World War II, all gone in the midst of history and the enemy's defeat.

 But not now.

-I don't know how accurately he represents your attitude, uh the attitude of most of the people in uh in this audience, but clearly, and I think most people come to this conclusion and do this on the basis of of polls, but I suspect that he's also writing of a fear he has that if it hasn't happened yet that it will.
+I don't know how accurately he represents your attitude, the attitude of most of the people in this audience, but clearly, and I think most people come to this conclusion do this on the basis of polls.

-Uh and one of the things that uh is not really focused on here, let's try to combine a couple things here with Ben Stein and Henniger, because they have some areas of commonality.
+And one of the things that is not really focused on here, let's try to combine a couple things here with Ben Stein and Henninger because they have some areas of commonality.

-Uh we didn't have we might have had rogue bands committing atrocities in World War II, but as Stein points out, our policy in World War II was to kill as many citizens of these countries as possible.
+We didn't have, we might have had rogue bands committing atrocities in World War II, but as Stein points out, our policy in World War II was to kill as many citizens of these countries as possible.

 And we don't fight them that way anymore.